Sign and Relevance Learning: The SaR learning platform

 \subsection{The \ac{SaR} learner}

-The learner generates the forward model of the reflex through the mapping of its predictive actions onto a set of sensory consequences which is realised by the agent --- the \acl{cE} signal.
-The unique property of the \ac{SaR} paradigm is that the instructive feedback of \ac{cE} is facilitated through two distinct pathways: 1) the backpropagation of the \textit{sign} of \ac{cE} (green traces), and 2) global intervention of the rectified \ac{cE} (blue traces); refer to Figure~\ref{fig:1_closedloop}.
+The learner generates the forward model of the reflex by mapping its predictive actions onto a set of sensory consequences, which is realised by the agent - the \acl{cE} signal.
+The unique property of the \ac{SaR} paradigm is that the instructive feedback of \ac{cE} is facilitated through two distinct pathways: 1) the top-down pass of the \textit{sign} of \ac{cE} (green traces), and 2) global intervention of the rectified \ac{cE} (blue traces); see Figure~\ref{fig:fig1SAR_platform}.

+Figure~\ref{fig:fig2SAR_threepass} illustrates these pathways in detail.
+The symbols used for each neuron type are introduced in Panel~\ref{fig:fig2SAR_threepass}A, which includes neurons in the input, hidden, and output layers.
+The input neurons receive the predictive signal to be injected into the network.
+The hidden layers contain the \acl{cE}, their internal error (sign and modulus of), and their activation.
+Finally, the output neurons contain the \acl{cE} and the final predictive motor action of the network.

-Figure~\ref{fig:2_threePass} illustrates the three signal pathways within the \ac{SaR} network.
-The symbols used for each neuron types are introduced in Figure~\cref{fig:2_threePass}{A}.
-The \ac{SaR} learner employs a feed-forward neural network with fully connected layers.
-Figure~\cref{fig:2_threePass}{B} shows the forward pass of signals from the predictive inputs $P_{i}$, to activations $A$ in deeper layers.
+The \ac{SaR} learner employs a conventional feed-forward neural network with fully-connected layers.
+Panel~\ref{fig:fig2SAR_threepass}B shows the forward pass of signals in the network, from the predictive inputs $P_{i}$ to activations $A$ in hidden layers and predictive outputs $A_{pi}$ in the output layer.

-Figure~\cref{fig:2_threePass}{C} shows the back propagation of sign of \ac{cE}.
-The green traces mark the entry of \ac{cE} from the reflex loop onto the output neurons.
-The sign of \ac{cE} is propagated from the final layer to the deeper layers.
-Within each layer the sign of the resulting value is used for propagation to the deeper layers.
-This results in a value of $\pm 1$ within each neuron which primes their connections to be strengthened ($+1$) or weakened ($-1$).
+Panel~\ref{fig:fig2SAR_threepass}C shows the top-down pass of the sign of the error \ac{cE}.
+The green traces mark the entry of the error \ac{cE} from the reflex loop onto the output neurons.
+The sign of the error \ac{cE} is passed from the final layer to the deeper layers.
+Within each layer, the sign of the resulting value is passed to the deeper layers.
+This results in an error of $\pm 1$ within each neuron, which primes their connections to be strengthened ($+1$) or weakened ($-1$).
 This is analogous to \ac{ltp} and \ac{ltd} in the context of neurophysiology.

-Figure~\cref{fig:2_threePass}{D} shows the local propagation of the modulus of the \ac{cE}.
-The blue traces show the entry of this signal from the closed-loop platform onto every layer.
-This value is innervates each neuron and is propagated to the adjacent deeper layer only.
-The absolute value of the resulting sum dictates the amount by which the previously primed connections are strengthened or weakened.
-This is analogous to the effect of neuromodulators, in particular serotonin, on plasticity.
+Figure~\ref{fig:fig2SAR_threepass}D illustrates the single-layer traversal of the modulus of \ac{cE}.
+The blue traces represent the entry of this signal from the closed-loop platform into each layer.
+This value activates each neuron and is transmitted only to its adjacent deeper neurons.
+The absolute value of the resulting sum determines the extent to which the previously primed connections are strengthened or weakened.
+This mechanism is similar to the effect of neuromodulators on plasticity, particularly serotonin.